Top 20 Node.js Interview Questions and Answers

 REPL(Read Eval Print Loop) Terminal

-Here, we are adding two numbers 1 and 2 which results into 3.
+Here, we are adding two numbers 1 and 2 which results in 3.

 Package dependencies and development dependencies, both are defined in the package.json file.